+We receive unit under test requests from participants and, once approved, fix test profiles in each Process for

+appropriate scheduling run.
+Management of Unit Testing BP SO 12.1

+and the Unit Under

+Test Guidelines for

+Market Participants.

-The implementation of Cross-Zonal Actions is currently being trialled.
-BP_SO_11.4 Coordinated Third- Party Trading.
-Ad-hoc Managing Units Under Test: We receive unit under test requests from participants and, once approved, fix test profiles in each appropriate scheduling run.
-The Operational Process for Management of Unit Testing BP SO 12.1 and the Unit Under Test Guidelines for Market Participants.
-Continuous Starting with Real-Time Power System Conditions: We utilise information on the real-time status of the power system, collected from our Energy Management System (EMS) and Supervisory Control and Data Acquisition (SCADA) system, as a starting point for the scheduling and dispatch process.
-These inputs include: • the status of transmission circuits being in or out of service; • the status of units (on/off); • power-flows on circuits and interconnectors; • real-time demand; • real-time wind output; • system voltages; • system frequency; and real-time contingency analysis results.
+Continuous Starting with Real-Time Power System Conditions:

+We utilise information on the real-time status of the power system, collected from our Energy Management System (EMS) and Supervisory Control and Data Acquisition (SCADA) system, as a starting point for the scheduling and dispatch process.
+These inputs include:

+the status of transmission circuits being in or out of service;

+the status of units (on/off);

+power-flows on circuits and interconnectors;

+real-time demand;

+real-time wind output;

+system voltages;

+system frequency; and

+real-time contingency analysis results.